bcameron1231/SharePoint-Framework/react-hubsite-securitytrim-navbar/README.md

 ## Summary

 Application Customizer which uses the SharePoint Search API and new Hub site REST API to build out security trimmed navigation within hubsites.
+This application customizer will hide the default hub site navigation.

 ## Solution